 The Smart Trigger feature may be used or not used, as desired by the installer.
 If Smart Trigger is utilized, please note that the polarity must be programmed (via the jumper connector on the side of the control module) for "positive switching dome light" or "negative switching dome light".
+When done, connect the Smart Trigger to the vehicle's dome light activation wire.

 If use of the Smart Trigger feature is not desired, do not install the polarity selection jumper.
-Doing so keeps separate the dome light supervision circuit from the door trigger circuits.
+Doing so keeps the dome light supervision circuit separate from the door trigger circuits.
 The Red/Green and Green/Violet wires may then be connected for the Domelight Supervision only, and either the Green Negative Door Trigger or the Violet Positive Door Trigger wire must be connected for the system's door trigger.
-In some cases, when opting for automatic rearming or last door arming, it may be preferable to not use the Smart Trigger, and connect the appropriate door trigger wire for the best operation of the automatic arming or rearming feature.
+In some to the security system, a reduction of their useful life may be occur.
+If flashing the headlights is still desired, a relay must be used, since the headlight's current draw exceeds the 7 amp rating of the built-in relay.
+If flashing headlights and parking lights are desired, use two relays - configure one relay to supply the parking lights and the other relay to supply the headlights.